Velu Thampi Dalawa: Career as Dalawa

+Velu Thampi was an able administrator.
+He carried out surveys of land, issued new title deeds (pattayam) to land owners.
+This led to increase in revenue from taxes.
+He was able to pay off the arrears in salaries to all government staff and improved the financial position of the state.
+He improved towns such as Kollam and Alappuzha, built markets, roads and palaces and gave all support to the commercial development.
+His abilities were noted even by the Governor General Richard Wellesley, 1st Marquess Wellesley who had presented him with valuable shawls, gold clothing and kincob in accordance to the formality accorded to rajas in British India.

+Nevertheless, despite his attempts to enforce justice, his personal courage, administrative skills and intelligence, Velu Thampi was not an able statesman as Dalawas Ramayyan Dalawa or Raja Kesavadas had been; both of whom had displayed ample amounts of prudence, probity, calmness and tact.
+Instead, Velu Thampi was of a rebellious, abrasive, impetuous nature and lacked key diplomatic and management skills.

 Initial intrigues against the Dalawa

-The Dalawa's undue severity and overbearing conduct resulted in resentment amongst the Nair nobility, the very same people who had assisted his rise to power.
-A conspiracy was formed against him under the influence of Kunjunilam Pillai, a powerful Travancore cabinet official who succeeded in getting the Maharajah to sign a royal warrant to arrest and immediately execute Velu Thampi Dalawa.
-The Dalawa was at Allepey when he received news of the conspiracy and immediately rushed to Cochin to meet the British Resident, Col. Colin Macaulay, who, by that time, had become a good friend.
-Col. Macaulay had already received evidence that Kunjunilam Pillai had a major hand in the murder of Raja Kesavadas and therefore he armed Dalawa Velu Thampi with a small force of British soldiers and sent him to Trivandrum to investigate Kunjunilam Pillai's conspiracy.
+The Dalawa's undue severity and overbearing conduct resulted in resentment amongst the Nair nobility, the very same people who had catapulted his rise to power.
+A conspiracy was formed against him under the influence of Samprathi Kunjunilam Pillai, a powerful Travancore cabinet official - the same courtier who had engineered Thampi's rise to power- who succeeded in getting the Maharajah to sign a royal warrant to arrest and immediately execute Velu Thampi Dalawa.
+The Dalawa, who had been working at Allepey when he received news of the conspiracy, immediately rushed to Cochin to meet the British Resident, Col. Colin Macaulay, who, by that time, had become a good friend.
+Col. Macaulay had already received evidence that Kunjunilam Pillai had a major hand in the trumped up charges and executions of the two relatives of Raja Kesavadas along with their loyal supporters.
+Col. Macaulay advised his friend Dalawa Thampi to seek out the Maharajah and plead his case.
+However, on the orders of the Samprathi, the Travancore soldiers did not allow Dalawa Thampi access to the court, and instead, tried to assassinate him.
+Therefore Col. Macaulay armed Dalawa Velu Thampi with a small force of British soldiers from Quilon and sent him to Trivandrum with evidence of Kunjunilam Pillai's conspiracy.
 Pillai was found guilty of murder and conspiracy and punished accordingly.
+Courtiers such as Valia Meleluthu Muthu Pillai, Padmanabha Chempakaramen Pillai, Kochunarayana Pillai, Vanchiyor Padmanabhan Pillay and Sarvadhi Neelkantan Chempakaraman Pillai were all arrested and incarcerated at Udayagiri Fort where, with the exception of three courtiers, the rest passed away under mysterious circumstances prior to their trial.
 With this obstacle removed, Velu Thampi regained his former influence.